Anna Sáez de Tejada Cuenca

 Finally, we show that unauthorized subcontracting can be predicted correctly for more than 80% of the orders in out-of-sample tests.
 This indicates that retailers can use business analytics to predict unauthorized subcontracting and help prevent it from happening.

 This paper is joint work with Felipe Caro, from UCLA, and Leonard Lane, From UCI.
-It is currently under second round of revision at Management Science, and won the 2018 POMS College of Sustainable Operations Best Student Paper Award.
+It is currently under second-round major revision at Management Science, and won the 2018 POMS College of Sustainable Operations Best Student Paper Award.